Hybrid Federated Learning: Algorithms and Implementation: Problem Formulation

 where $\ell(\cdot)$ measures the accuracy of using the embedding $h(\{\theta_{m,d}\}_{d\in {\cal D}_m}; \mathbf{x}_m^n)$ and the local model $w_m$ to predict $y^n$, and $r(\cdot)$ is a generic regularizer that encodes the prior knowledge about the global and local models.
-Such a formulation is general enough to capture several special Hybrid FL settings. {For example it is easy to see that the exiting VFL and HFL settings are both its special cases.
-Next, we will demonstrate how problem \eqref{eq.hyFL} can be customized to a practical hybrid FL problem.}
+Such a formulation is general enough to capture several special Hybrid FL settings. {It is easy to see that the exiting VFL and HFL settings are both its special cases.
+Next, we demonstrate how to customize problem \eqref{eq.hyFL} to a specific hybrid FL problem.}

-{\bf A Feature Matching Based Hybrid FL Formulation.} Specifically, we assume that both features and labels are {\it private}, and they are not shared with other clients nor with the server.
-Further, assume that the \tc{feature extractors for the same feature are approximately consensual}, that is, we require $\theta_{m,d} \approx \theta_{0,d}$ for every agent $m\in[M]$ who updates the $d$-th feature extractor.
-In this case, we denote the concatenates $\{\theta_{m,d},\, d\in {\cal D}_m\}$ as $\theta_m$, and denote the local data set as $\{\mathbf{x}_m^n, y^n\}_{n\in {\cal N}_m}$.
-Then the objective function of \eqref{eq.hyFL} can be separated into a sum of the following local objectives:
+{\bf A Feature Matching Based Hybrid FL Formulation.} In this specific setting, we assume that both features and labels are {\it private}, and they are not shared with other clients nor with the server.
+Also assume that the \tc{feature extractors for the same feature are approximately consensual}, that is, $\theta_{m,d} \approx \theta_{0,d}$ for every agent $m\in[M]$.
+In this case, we let $\theta_m$ denote the concatenates $\{\theta_{m,d},\, d\in {\cal D}_m\}$ and $\{\mathbf{x}_m^n, y^n\}_{n\in {\cal N}_m}$ denote the local data set.
+Then the objective function of \eqref{eq.hyFL} can be separated into the sum of $M$ local objectives, each of which is:

 Here $r_m(\cdot)$ indicates the local regularizer for client $m$ that \tc{enforces} the consensus among the local feature extractors $\theta_m$ and regularizes the difference of the local inference model $w_m$.
-Our main design effort will be devoted to finding the proper regularizer $r_m(\cdot)$, {which has the following desired features: 1) It helps enforce the consensus of $\theta_{m,d}$ and $\theta_{0,d}$; 2) It facilitates the learning of a global inference model $\theta_0$ from the local inference models $\{w_m\}_{m=1}^{M}$.} Since these two tasks are relatively separable, then it is natural to expression $r_m(\cdot)$ as :
+Our main design effort will be devoted to finding the proper regularizer $r_m(\cdot)$, {which has the following desired features: 1) It helps enforce the consensus of $\theta_{m,d}$, $m\in M$ with $d\in \mathcal{D}_m$, and $\theta_{0,d}$; 2) It facilitates the learning of a global inference model $\theta_0$ from the local inference models $\{w_m\}_{m=1}^{M}$.} Since these two tasks are relatively separable, it is natural to express $r_m(\cdot)$ as :